Wang Hun (general): Later life and career

 Shortly after the conquest, Sima Yan would praise Wang Hun for his merits during the war and promoted his peerage to Duke of Jingling, placing 8,000 households under him.
 In 280, Wang Hun was reassigned as General Who Stabilizes the East and sent back to defend Shouchun.
 As Jin had just conquered Wu, Wang Hun refrained from carrying out too many punishments and acted decisively.
 The former people of Wu in Jiangdong who were initially fearful of the new regime were pacified by Wang Hun's rule and came to respect him.

 In 282, Sima Yan sent Sima You away from the capital to a princely fief at the advice of Xun Xu and Feng Dan (馮紞), a decision which sparked heated debate.
 Wang Hun wrote a petition against this, arguing that Sima You should remain in the capital and be more involved in politics, but his petition was rejected.
 In 285, Wang Hun was made Supervisor of the Left of the Masters of Writing.
 Wang Hun was said to be inappropriate for the office, so for the most part he consulted Wang Ji who was more capable than him.
 On 5 February 290, Wang Hun was appointed Minister Over the Masses.

 Sima Yan died in May 290 and his developmentally disabled son, Emperor Hui, ascended the throne.
 Wang Hun was appointed Palace Attendant and was awarded with his own non-commissioned officers.
-In 291, a series of coups took place orchestrated by Empress Jia.
-After killing her co-regent Yang Jun, the Empress and her ally, Sima Wei, planned to kill Sima Liang.
+In 291, Empress Jia and the Prince of Chu, Sima Wei, planned to depose the emperor’s regents, the Prince of Ru’nan Sima Liang and Wei Guan.
 Sima Wei sought Wang Hun to use his popular image as a way to downplay his actions to the public.
 However, Wang Hun refused, pretending to be ill and locking himself up in his residence with more than a thousand guards.
 Sima Wei did not dare to force Wang Hun out and carried on without him.
-In the middle of the year, Empress Jia turned on Sima Wei and executed him.
+After killing the regents, Empress Jia turned on Sima Wei and executed him.
 Wang Hun led his troops into the palace and was rewarded with the office of Manager of the Affairs of the Masters of Writing.
+During the coup, Wang Hun's son-in-law Pei Kai sought refuge at Wang's residence as Pei had marriage ties with both Sima Liang and Wei Guan; Pei also brought along Sima Liang's son Sima Yang.
+With Wang Hun's assistance, both Pei Kai and Sima Yang survived the purge.

 After becoming Minister Over the Masses, Wang Hun's fame went into a gradual decline.
 He died at the age of 75 (by East Asian reckoning) on 4 September 297 and was posthumously named Duke Yuan of Jingling.
-His eldest son, Wang Shang (王尚) died early, so Wang Ji was established as Wang Hun's heir.
+His eldest son, Wang Shang (王尚) died early, so Wang Ji (王濟) was established as Wang Hun's heir.
 However, Wang Ji died before his father, so Wang Hun's feudal titles ended up with his grandson, Wang Zhuo (王卓), instead.